moodlebox/moodle-tool_moodlebox/README.md

 ## Installation

 The MoodleBox plugin must be installed in the Moodle tree of the MoodleBox, in the _tool_ folder.
 Once installed, an new option _MoodleBox_ will be available in Moodle, under _Site administration > Server_ in the _Administration_ block.

+To complete the installation, you have to create some files in the plugin folder and configure some incron jobs on the MoodleBox.
+These steps are described in the [documentation on creating a MoodleBox](https://github.com/martignoni/make-moodlebox/blob/master/doc/Moodlebox.pdf).

 ## Features